Utilitarianism: Jeremy Bentham

 Bentham's book An Introduction to the Principles of Morals and Legislation was printed in 1780 but not published until 1789.
-It is possible that Bentham decided to publish after he saw the success of Paley's Principles of Moral and Political Philosophy.
+It is possible that Bentham decided to publish after he saw the success of English philosopher William Paley's Principles of Moral and Political Philosophy.
 Though Bentham's book was not an immediate success, his ideas were spread further when Pierre Étienne Louis Dumont translated edited selections from a variety of Bentham's manuscripts into French.
 Traité de législation civile et pénale was published in 1802 and then later retranslated back into English by Hildreth as The Theory of Legislation, although by this time significant portions of Dumont's work had already been retranslated and incorporated into Sir John Bowring's edition of Bentham's works, which was issued in parts between 1838 and 1843.

 Perhaps aware that Francis Hutcheson eventually removed his algorithms for calculating the greatest happiness because they "appear'd useless, and were disagreeable to some readers", Bentham contends that there is nothing novel or unwarranted about his method, for "in all this there is nothing but what the practice of mankind, wheresoever they have a clear view of their own interest, is perfectly conformable to."

 Rosen (2003) warns that descriptions of utilitarianism can bear "little resemblance historically to utilitarians like Bentham and J. S. Mill" and can be more "a crude version of act utilitarianism conceived in the twentieth century as a straw man to be attacked and rejected."
 It is a mistake to think that Bentham is not concerned with rules.
 His seminal work is concerned with the principles of legislation and the hedonic calculus is introduced with the words "Pleasures then, and the avoidance of pains, are the ends that the legislator has in view."
 In Chapter VII, Bentham says: "The business of government is to promote the happiness of the society, by punishing and rewarding....
 In proportion as an act tends to disturb that happiness, in proportion as the tendency of it is pernicious, will be the demand it creates for punishment."